os-toolkit/ol-openspace/README.md

 ![Ordnance Survey's OpenSpace Map Tiles](https://github.com/os-toolkit/ol-openspace/blob/master/assets/imgs/openspace-screenshot.png "Ordnance Survey's OpenSpace Map Tiles")

+### About

+The Ordnance Survey OpenSpace Map Tile Service provides a set of free map layers to enable developers to create online and mobile applications using Ordnance Survey maps.
+This plugin allows you to easily embed Ordnance Survey maps in your web project.

 ### Setup Instructions &amp; Options

 We've tried to make this as painless as possible for you, so you can get on with your other website duties.